pfultz2/Tick/README.md

 };
 ```

-Build trait without macros
+Build traits without macros
 ==========================

-The traits can be built using macros.
+The traits can be built using the `TICK_TRAIT` macros.
 Heres how to build them.
 First, build a class for the `requires` functions and inherit from `tick::ops` to bring in all the query operations:
 ```cpp
 struct is_incrementable_r : tick::ops
 {